wp-plugins/simple-pull-quote/readme.txt

 == Description ==

-The Simple Pull Quote Wordpress Plugin provides an easy way for you to insert pull quotes.
-Simply use the shortcode, “[quote]“, in your post along with a custom field name “quote” with a value of the text to be quoted.
+The Simple Pull Quote Wordpress Plugin provides an easy way for you to insert pull quotes into your posts and pages.

 == Installation ==